apocalyptech/blcm-web/_pages/runningmods.md

 # Managing Mods

 Because of how BL2/TPS modding works, all of your mods that you use have to be combined into a *single* file to run from the console.
-Many folks start with a bigger modpack like UCP or BL2 Reborn and then add more mods to that file.
+Some folks start with a bigger modpack like UCP, and then add more mods to that file.
 You can get some information about those modpacks on the [Major Mod Packs](/mod-packs) page.
 If you're using one of those modpacks, save it in your game's `Binaries` directory.
 When you open BLCMM, it should